-GRADING / HW: Homework 15%, Midterms 40% (there will be 2 or 3), Final 45%.
+GRADING / HW: Homework 15%, Midterms 40% (there will be 2 or 3), Final 40%; being prepared for class is worth 5% of your grade; this means skimming the reading and watching any video.
+You are on the honor code to inform me if you fail to do so, you may miss two classes without penalty.
 Exams are black tie optional.
 Homework is to be handed in on time, stapled and legible; there will be HW due each class.
 Late, messy or unstapled homework will not be graded.
 I encourage you to work in small groups, but everyone must submit their own homework assignment.
 All exams are cumulative, the lowest midterm grade will be dropped.
-There are also four other options, each individually worth 5%.
+There are also three other options, each individually worth 5%.
 Doing one of the options below reduces everything else to 95% of your grade, doing two reduces the above to 90%, and so on.

-- Preparing for class: Reading the book or skimming my lecture notes: You are on the honor code to inform me if you fail to do so, you may miss two classes without penalty. - Scribe: LaTeX a good, complete set of notes for one lecture; this may be done in a group of two. - Quizzes: You may take the weekly quizzes at home.
+- Scribe: LaTeX a good, complete set of notes for one lecture; this may be done in a group of two. - Quizzes: You may take the weekly quizzes at home.
 There is no partial credit, lowest quiz grade is dropped. - Project:: You may explore a topic in multivariable calculus in great detail and write it up.

 SYLLABUS GENERAL: The textbook is the seventh edition of Edwards and Penney: Calculus (Early Transcendentals).
-This should be the textbook used in Math 104.
+This should be the textbook used in Math 140.
 You may use either the 7th edition or the 6th; unfortunately, while the content is essentially the same, the page numbering and chapter labeling differ, and you are responsible for making sure you do the right problems (I'll try and make sure the problems are the same, but it is your responsibility to make sure you do the right ones).
 There will also be supplemental handouts.
 Please read the relevant sections before class.
 This means you should be familiar with the definitions as well as what we are going to study; this does not mean you should be able to give the lecture.
 You do not need a calculator for this class, though I strongly urge you to become familiar with either Matlab or Mathematica to plot some of the multi-dimensional objects.
 There are many good references on the web.
 You can access certain books online: Calculus in Vector Spaces (Lawrence J. Corwin, Robert Henry Szczarba) and Multivariable Calculus (Lawrence J. Corwin, Robert Henry Szczarba) are somewhat theoretical expositions.
 Another great source is Cain and Herod's book on multivariable calculus (which you can download in its entirety for free).
 If you have any concerns or suggestions for the course and would prefer to communicate them anonymously, you may email me by using the account ephsmath@gmail.com (the password is the first eight Fibonacci numbers, 011235813).